soumavit/cvut_apo_snake/README.md

 snake  </br>
 - App designed for the MicroZed board  </br>
-- Finished code documentation  </br>
+- Complete code documentation  </br>
 - Files in folders sorted by their main function (scene files are in scenes, utilities files are in utils etc.) </br>

 snake_sim  </br>
 - App designed for the MicroZed board but this one can be run in the linux terminal which acts as a display </br>
-- Documentation not finished. </br>
+- Documentation not finished yet. </br>
+- Files are not sorted yet. </br>

 snake_showcase.mp4 </br>
 - video showcase of the app